Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 Many times the hatches of midges become so dense that they could be called a swarm.
 These insects congregate together in the evenings to breed and lay their eggs.
 It is a great time for fly fishermen to take advantage of the trout that wait below for one of these tasty insects to light on the water.
 There are millions in the air and as soon as they are ready to lay their eggs, the female will spread her wings out flat on top of the water and drop her eggs.
 This would be called a spinner fly and the fly imitation pattern is tied for this exact same scenario.

-The trout will key in on this stage in the insects’ life.
+The trout will key in on this stage in the insects’ lives.
 So, you know that when the insects are congregating in these breeding balls in the air, the trout are most likely feeding on the spinners.
 The difficulty lies in the size of the flies.
 They are normally a size 22 hook.
 And this is just larger than the very front tip of your pinky finger.
 You can imagine how difficult it is to thread the hook with a fishing line, much less see it on top of the water.
 This is why most fly-fishermen will use the spinner fly as a dropper fly and a slightly larger dry fly attached above so that they have a location to look in while the flies drift along the water.

 Sipping Trout

 Trout usually sip the fly right off of the top of the water so it can be very difficult to see their strike.
-It is different from when they jump all the way out of the water like they do when chasing down an emerging caddis.
+It is different from when they jump out of the water like they do when chasing down an emerging caddis.
 This stage is such a violent strike because the insect is taking off for flight instead of resting on the water to expire.
 And it can be identified very easily because the trout will be jumping all around you.
 Many times when they take your emerger fly in this scenario they will hook themselves because of their momentum.

 Tiny Dry Flies & A Headlamp

 On the other hand when fishing with the tiny midges either you have another attractor pattern tied to the midge or you must look very carefully for the trout to rise.
 Then you put low light conditions into place and it is even more difficult to see the rise.
-Most of the time when I am in this situation I will make shorter casts and the keep a close eye on the end of my fly line so that I can see the general area that the trout will rise.
+Most of the time when I am in this situation I will make shorter casts and keep a close eye on the end of my fly line so that I can see the general area where the trout will rise.
 It is important to have a headlamp with you in these scenarios not only for tying on flies in low light conditions but also to find your way out of the river and back safely to your vehicle.

 Are you ready to take on the Toccoa River trout?